runtimeverification/k/k-distribution/tutorial/README.md

 #### Parsing Programs

 You may prefer to first define the syntax and then the semantics.
-That is how most of the languages in the examples directory are defined.
+That is how most of the languages in this directory are defined.
 This reduces ambiguities in the parser and therefore might be able to parse more programs.
 For example, suppose that we want to define a language LANGUAGE and that we have already defined its syntax